saucelabs/sauce-docs/docs/dev/error-messages.md

 **Cause(s)**

-Your test was manually interrupted using the **Cancel** or **Breakpoint** buttons in the Sauce Labs application.
+Your test was manually interrupted using the Sauce Labs **Cancel** or **Breakpoint** buttons.
 Since both of these take control of the virtual machine immediately, test assets like screenshots, video, or logs that require additional execution time will not be collected and made available afterwards.

 **How to Resolve**